M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/EMAIL_SERVICE.md

 - The `FRONTEND_URL` and `LOGO_URL` environment variables are **required** and control where all email links point to and the logo image displayed in all email templates.
 - The system is currently configured to use `"Xequtive <onboarding@resend.dev>"` as the sender email address, which is the free onboarding address provided by Resend that doesn't require domain verification.
+- Full email functionality will be enabled once we purchase and verify our domain with Resend.

 There are no hardcoded URLs in the backend - everything is controlled through these environment variables.